linrongbin16/fzfx.nvim/README.md

 Especially for git commands:

 - The remote git branch variant is named with `R` suffix.
+- The git files in current directory variant is named with `C` suffix.

 > Note: command names can be configured, see [Configuration](#-configuration).